15 Secrets of Real Estate Agents

 Real estate agents play a huge role in one of the most important financial decisions of our lives.
 When it comes to buying, selling, leasing, or renting, they’re the ones who shepherd us through a process that can only be described as overwhelming.
 We talked to a handful of agents across the country to learn more about the tricks of their trade—and in the process, picked up a few tips for you.

 It isn’t just an urban legend that criminals will visit open houses to case them for a burglary.
 Colorado realtor Crip Erickson said these incidents happen in waves, and sometimes the crime has a super-specific target, such as prescription drugs in a medicine cabinet.
 Still, he said criminals aren’t the only ones to worry about during an open house.
 “By far the biggest problem are couples with young kids who don’t watch them,” Erickson says.
 “There’s been major damage done.”

 Chocolate chip cookie spray may be the cliché, but the realtors we spoke with emphasized music and interior design when getting a property ready to show.
-In addition to a little freshly popped popcorn, Erickson says he plays low key tunes that visitors won’t know (to avoid any bad associations with a certain song).
-Monica Webster, who works in New York City and Greenwich, Conn., says her musical accompaniment depends on the property: “If I have a 6 million dollar beautiful brand new build that's very cosmopolitan and metropolitan, I’m going to play different music than if I have an 1875 Old Greenwich house.
+In addition to a little freshly popped popcorn, Erickson says he plays low-key tunes that visitors won’t know (to avoid any bad associations with a certain song).
+Monica Webster, who works in New York City and Greenwich, Connecticut, says her musical accompaniment depends on the property: “If I have a 6-million dollar beautiful brand-new build that's very cosmopolitan and metropolitan, I’m going to play different music than if I have an 1875 Old Greenwich house.
 It all depends.”

 Webster says she also advises fellow agents to get dogs out of the house, turn the lights on ahead of time, make sure people walk through the front door instead of the garage, and depersonalize when necessary so prospective buyers can envision themselves in the space.